 Apes are in almost constant contact with their babies, but human Mothers are not.
 So, human babies have to be really sensitive to good caregivers and be able to get what they need from multiple caregivers.
 Part of necessity of caring what others think.
 Turkana Boy may have died from a very painful tooth absess that infected the rest of his body, a possibility that would imply that he was cared for by others.

 Greater cooperation may have been responsible for our exit from Africa.
 When did they leave Africa and why?
 First humans to leave Africa were much more primitive than Turkana Boy but used stone tools.
 Discoveries in Georgia show that humans left Africa about 1.8 M years ago.
 Now scientists believe that Homo Erectus left Africa as early as they evolved and possibly earlier.
 Why did they leave?
 Probably a climate shift that spread grasslands from Africa into Asia and game animals followed and hominids followed the animals.
 Process was probably very slow.

 Homo Erectus probably survived until 50,000 years ago.
 Our own species has only been around for 200,000 years.

-At least 20 types of human ancestors have existd between now and 6 M when we split off from apes.
-140,000 years ago, we teetered on the edge of extinction.
-All modern humans are descended from about 600 individuals.
+At least 20 types of human ancestors have existed between now and 6 M when we split off from apes.

 Daniel Lieberman (Harvard University): “Humans have a very intensive way of using the environment.
 Humans move into the Middle East and the Homo Erectus starts going extinct.
 When humans move into Europe, the Neanderthals go extinct.”